-Configuring the Anemometer Inputs
+Configuring the Analog Anemometer Inputs

-The Inputs dialog must be configured in order to scale data from the anemometer properly.
+When the anemometer is connected to the LI-7550 (using the analog signal), the Inputs dialog must be configured in order to scale data from the anemometer properly.

-IMPORTANT: It is mandatory to specify the scaling of the wind speed measurements to allow EddyPro Software and the SMARTFlux System to read these values and calculate fluxes.
+IMPORTANT: It is mandatory to specify the scaling of the wind speed measurements to allow EddyPro Software to read these values and calculate fluxes.